-Welcome to Part 3 of our WordPress Web Site Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.
+Welcome to Part 3 of our Web Site Traffic Blueprint article series, where we show you how to create an automated traffic generation machine using WordPress.

-In Part 1 of this series, we explained why using an expertly configured WordPress website is the key to generating automated web traffic …
+In Part 1 of this series, we provided an overview of the process, and explained why using an expertly configured WordPress website or blog is the key to generating automated web traffic …

-(With an expertly configured WordPress blog, all you have to do is post fresh content regularly to automatically attract more web traffic!)
+(With an expertly configured WordPress blog, all you have to do to begin bringing web traffic is publish content regularly!)

-In Part 2, we looked at the setup phase.
-We explained the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a website, and what to do if your site has been built with WordPress.
+In Part Two, we looked at critical setup decisions.
+We explained the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your website was built with WordPress.

 (In Part 2 we show you how to set up WordPress on your domain)

-In this section of the series, we discuss the configuration phase of the WordPress traffic automation system.
-You will learn what makes an expertly configured WordPress site different, and just what type of work needs to be done to make sure that when all is set up and configured, visitors will automatically start flowing when you add web content to your WordPress site.
+In this section of the series, we will discuss the configuration phase of the WordPress traffic automation system.
+We will show you how to configure a WordPress site to ensure that visitors will automatically start flowing when you begin to publish new content on a regular basis on your WordPress site.

-The ability to attract more visitors to one’s website is often cited by website owners as one of their greatest challenges online.
-Also, the business landscape is becoming so much more competitive on a global scale and businesses are looking for any and every opportunity they can to increase their competitiveness online.
+Being able to attract more visitors to one’s website is often cited by website owners as one of their greatest challenges online.
+With competition becoming increasingly more difficult businesses are looking for any and every advantage they believe will help them increase their competitiveness online.

 The Configuration Phase Is The Difference